This week on ‘An Interview with WiseOceans’ we spoke with Tam Sawers from Manta Trust.

 As far back as I can remember I have always had a passion for nature and all things waterbound.
 Growing up along the Eastern Cape Coast of South Africa, I was lucky to have been exposed to the natural beauties along this untouched coastline.
 Fulfilling the lifetime ambition to conserve this environment and the wildlife therein, I pursued a degree in BSc Zoology and later an MSc in Marine Environmental Management.

-Pursued volunteer and educational opportunities.
-Dedicated time and effort to all academic studies and followed my true passion of being in the water and learning more about the animals of the sea.
+I pursued volunteer and educational opportunities.
+Then dedicated time and effort to all academic studies and followed my true passion of being in the water and learning more about the animals of the sea.

 I conducted a research internship for my MSc with the Manta Trust in 2014.
 I was lucky enough to be one of the volunteers selected for this post and I made every minute of my time out in the Maldives count.
 From start to finish it was truly the best experience of my life and I have not looked back since.
 I work with an incredible team of people who are passionate about the work we do and I am inspired each day by their dedication.